This is the ultimate study guide for Biochemistry.

 - Use the Feynman technique to explain the hard-to-grasp concepts.
 Act like you’re explaining something to a 5-year-old.
 That way you’ll understand it better.

-- Work out how to group and categorise things.
-Understand the reasons for this categorisation.
+- Work out how to group and categorize things.
+Understand the reasons for this categorization.

 This video on amino acids is a great example of this last one…

 Biochemistry has a very specific language.
 Understanding the suffixes attached to enzymes – the lyases, hydrogenases, oxidases, reductases etc – can really help get a fix on things.

 Spend some time doing this in the beginning and things will make much more sense later on.

 Don’t skip the small details if you can avoid it in biochem.
 A lot of the time the professors like to test them.

 Prioritize learning the structures and functions of molecules and compounds.
 Doing this will help you better visualize what’s happening to them as they move through pathways; what’s happening to carbons etc.

 Get these core fundamentals down by picking one review resource and sticking with it.